Service Level Agreements

 - Phone extensions

-- If they are in a shared office, all equipment should be labelled so that we know we are moving the correct equipment.
+- If they are in a shared office, all equipment should be labeled so that we know we are moving the correct equipment.

 New Employee Procedures